TaKO8Ki/awesome-alternatives-in-rust/README.md

 If you want to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).

-I renamed the repository name to "Awesome Alternatives in Rust".
+I renamed the repository to "Awesome Alternatives in Rust".
 The original name was "Awesome Rewrite It In Rust".
 For more details, please refer to [this issue](https://github.com/TaKO8Ki/awesome-rewrite-it-in-rust/issues/29).

 ## Table of contents